Open Now — 24/7 Plumbing

 Flapper Chain Slack

 The flapper chain’s slack is crucial for proper functioning.
 If the chain is too tight, the flapper won’t seal correctly, causing leaks.
 If there’s too much slack, the flapper may not lift fully, resulting in weak or incomplete flushes.
 Adjust the chain’s length by hooking it to a different link to fix this issue.
-The ideal slack should allow the flapper to close completely while still lifting fully when flushed.
+The ideal slack should allow the flapper to close entirely while lifting fully when flushed.

 Incorrect Flapper Size or Type